johnnadratowski/golang-neo4j-bolt-driver/README.md

 BOLT_DRIVER_LOG=info NEO4J_BOLT=bolt://localhost:7687 go test -coverprofile=./tmp/cover.out -coverpkg=./... -v && go tool cover -html=./tmp/cover.out
 ```

 The tests are written in an integration testing style.
 Most of them are in the statement tests, but should be made more granular in the future.
+You need access to a running Neo4J database to run the tests.

 ## TODO